CommWebTeam/gen_dw_format/table_formatter/README.md

     - attr: a string for the thead tag itself, including its attributes.
         - example: '&lt;thead>'
     - open_tag_ind: an integer for the row index that the opening &lt;thead tag appears at (i.e. the number of tr tags before thead); -1 if it doesn't exist.
         - example: if &lt;thead is before any &lt;tr tags, then the index is 0.
+(Note that this indexing system is different from the user input, as it begins at 0, whereas the user input uses 1 to indicate the first row.)
     - close_tag_ind: an integer for the row index that the closing &lt;/thead tag appears at; -1 if it doesn't exist.
         - example: if there are 5 &lt;tr rows from &lt;table to &lt;/thead, then the index is 5.
 - tbody: an object with the same properties as thead, but for tbody tags.